Swimming with Dolphins in Tauranga

 Dolphin Blue.
-Aside from the dolphins, a highlight of this trip is the classic, 54-ft. wooden launch you sail in.
+Aside from the dolphins, a highlight of this trip is the classic, 54-foot wooden launch you sail in.
 It makes a comfortable trip out to dolphin world (keeping in mind the cruise travels into open waters).
 Small groups, no more than 15, provide an intimate, boutique experience on the water.
-Trips ($140) leave Tauranga at 8:30 am and return about 3 to 4 pm.
+Trips ($140) leave Tauranga at 8:30 am and return at about 4 pm.
+Skipper Paul will give a talk first setting out clearly what you can expect during this long day on the water.
 The vessel is fitted with a "swim rope" for you to hold while the dolphins dart around you.
-As with other such tours, if no dolphins or whales are spotted you can return for free trip, with no time restriction on when you do.
-J Pier, Sulphur Point Marina, Keith Allen Drive, Tauranga, 3110.
-07/576-4303. www.dolphinblue.co.nz.
+They also have a couple of kayaks on board, and might pull into an island for guests to have a paddle, while waiting for dolphins to show.
+As with other such tours, if no dolphins or whales are spotted you can return for a free trip, with no time restriction on when you do.
+Sulphur Point Marina, Keith Allen Dr., Tauranga, 3110.
+027/666–8047. www.dolphinblue.co.nz.